-- November 8, 2022 Election (including public notices, officials on the ballot, information on running for office, candidacy status, and the ballot measure)
+- November 8, 2022 Election (including resources and timeline, public notices, candidates on the ballot, and the ballot measure)

 - District-Based Elections

 - Campaign Finance

 - Voter Registration

 - External Links and Resources

 NOVEMBER 8, 2022 ELECTION